 Uli is also part of the RISE Programme in Indonesia team, where she led the qualitative analyses of a study on pre-service teacher education program and a longitudinal study that followed the journey of beginning teachers in Indonesia.
 To date, the latter is the single research on education in Indonesia that documents the development of teachers from the teachers’ perspective.

-Before joining SMERU in 2015, Ulfah worked as a consultant at the Center for International Forestry Research (2012–2013), the Ministry of Forestry, and the Indonesia Climate Change Trust Fund (ICCTF).
-In addition, Ulfah has also published several nonfiction and fiction books during 2012–2015
+Before joining SMERU in 2015, Uli worked as a consultant at the Center for International Forestry Research (2012–2013), as well as a reporting staff member in a project managed by the Ministry of Forestry and the Indonesia Climate Change Trust Fund (ICCTF).